Today I’m going to show you how to create a PayPal-enabled online store.

 Most e-commerce platforms don’t require any technical knowledge, offer built-in tools and features sellers may need to manage their store, and take care of the complicated stuff happening in the backend.

 There are several options on the market that you can choose from, depending on your needs and the products you’re selling.

-For example, if you’re planning to sell digital products, Sellfy is your way to go.
+For example, if you want to set your store up quickly yourself – Sellfy is your way to go.

 - It has one of the most straightforward and user-friendly interfaces.